MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ### Statuses

 #### **{{ site.data.destiny.raids.ron.statuses.dark_refuge.name }}**
 {%capture explanation_dark_refuge%}Lasts {{ site.data.destiny.raids.ron.statuses.dark_refuge.time }} seconds.
-Provides immunity to Overwhelming Resonance.
+Provides immunity to Overwhelming Energy.
 Continously applied to any players standing on or somewhat above an activated {{ site.data.destiny.raids.ron.mechanics.dark_node }}.
 Activation lifetime is roughly 8 seconds and the plate will glow orange while activated.
 The node activates when a player interacts with the node while in possession of a {{ site.data.destiny.raids.ron.statuses.light_field.name }} buff.
 Gaining a Refuge will overwrite any active ones.{%endcapture%}{{explanation_dark_refuge}}

 ## Hidden Chest
 The second hidden chest behind a closed door on top of the Pyramid, after the first group door.
 The door is openable by hitting a hidden switch located below the right side of the Pyramid.